Editorial Team

 Editorial Board

 Carolina Blatt-Gross, Ph.D.
-(The College of New Jersey)
+(The University of the Arts)

-Carolina Blatt-Gross serves as Art Education Coordinator at The College of New Jersey.
-She earned a Bachelor of Arts degree from Juniata College, a Master of Arts degree in Art History from the Savannah College of Art and Design and a Ph.D. in Art Education from the University of Georgia.
-Appearing in publications such as Studies in Art Education, The International Journal of Education and the Arts and The Journal for Learning Through the Arts, her research addresses art and cognition, social learning and an evolutionary perspective on the arts.
+Carolina Blatt-Gross serves as Professor and Program Director of Art + Design Education at the University of the Arts in Philadelphia, PA.
+Previously, she was an Associate Professor of Art Education at The College of New Jersey.
+She earned a Bachelor of Arts degree from Juniata College, a Master of Arts degree in Art History from the Savannah College of Art and Design and a Ph.D. in Art (Art Education) from the University of Georgia.
+Appearing in publications such as Studies in Art Education, The International Journal of Education and the Arts and The Journal for Learning Through the Arts, her research addresses art and cognition, social emotional learning and community-based art education.
 Her current projects explore collaborative public artmaking and have been presented at national and international conferences such as the American Educational Research Association, National Art Education Association and the International Journal of Art and Design Education.

 Amy Pfeiler-Wunder, Ph.D.
 (Kutztown University)